 [Samantha]: The best thing to do is work with a manufacturer who is going to partner with you to find the best solution to fit your needs as a company and those of your employees while respecting your budget.
 There are many options out there it is just a matter of finding the correct combination of products that work for your organization and people.

 [Jackie]: What is the most common failure with ergonomically designed furniture?

 [Samantha]: The most common failure that we see are products that are designed with too many manual adjustments so the user becomes confused and gives up.
 We also see issues with the user not being properly educated on how to use the various products which means they then use them incorrectly or not at all, leading to injury and complaints.

 [Jackie]: What are the most common injuries from poorly designed office spaces?

 [Samantha]: The most common injuries we see are carpal tunnel and neck and back strain.

 [Samantha]: EVERYONE!
 It is something that we should all be thinking about in our lives both at work and at home.

 Samantha graduated 10 years ago from Kansas State University with a degree in Interior Design and spent several years working for architecture firms.
-She is passionate about creating meaningful space that support the users in their everyday tasks.
-She has been apart of the Knoll team, a global commercial furniture manufacture, for two years where she is able to work with a variety of clients to help create solutions that work with their people, company culture and budget.
+She is passionate about creating meaningful space that supports the users in their everyday tasks.
+She has been apart of the Knoll team, global commercial furniture manufacturer, for two years where she is able to work with a variety of clients to help create solutions that work with their people, company culture and budget.